LawrenceCastillo/Minika_Kollision/README.md

 # Minika_Kollision
 <p>Arduino-based solution for Minika Ko fashion, tech and art show, "Kollision."<br>
 This code was deployed to LilyPad (Arduino) and Flora (Adafruit) controllers<br>
-to produce lighting patterns with attached NeoPixel LED Strands (Adafruit).</p>
+to produce lighting patterns with attached NeoPixel LED Strands (Adafruit). <br>
+Within the code, I added variable controls so the program could easily be <br>
+modified by the end-user.</p>

 <p><strong><a href="https://www.minikako.com/kollision">Kollision website</a></strong></p>